mytch444/catwm/README.md

     |        |___|
     --------------

-and fullscreen mode
+fullscreen mode and floating.

 Installation
 ------------

 Need Xlib and <https://github.com/mytch444/showmessage>, then:

   $ emacs config.h
   $ make
   $ make install
   $ make clean

 Bugs
 ----
- * Video players in fullscreen don't work how I would like.
+ * Closing chromium with kill_client crashes X on one machine but on another it works fine.

 Todo
 ----